joelyoung2020/joelyoung2020/README.md

-## 👋 Hi there,I'm Joel a Front end developer with 2 years experience.
+## 👋 Hi there,I'm Joel a devops engineer with 2 years experience.

 ## About me
-- I'm skilled in using react and bootstrap to create fast, responsive and interactive website
-- I'm currently freelancing on Upwork and looking for job opportunities that will give me a chance to grow work with various developer and learn new technology.

-- I really enjoy working with a team, problem solving, debugging and creating new projects
-- 🌱 I never stop learning and wanting to know.
-I'm currently builidkg as much front end project as I can to expna dmy knowledge on the framework and learning back end development too
+- I'm a quick learner
+- I'm a good team player
+- 🌱 I never stop learning and getting involved with current hot technologies
-- 💞️ I’m looking to collaborate on interesting project with various developers
+- 💞️ I’m looking to collaborate on interesting project

 ## How to reach me